d3media/appnexus-api/README.md

 > appnexus-api is an easy-to-use Appnexus client for node.

 ## Install

 	$ npm install appnexus-api

+## Request throttling

+This library throttle requests to respect Appnexus limits:
+- Max 10 authentications per 5 minute period
+- Max 60 writes per minute
+- Max 100 reads per minute

 ## Usage

 See [system tests](test/system).

+## Keep authenticated

+Appnexus token is valid for 2 hours.
+Appnexus recomends to listen for the
+"NOAUTH" error and then reauthenticate.
+This library does not implement that behavior.

+Here is an example of continuous authentication.

+    var Appnexus = require('appnexus-api'),
+	reauthenticateEvery = 60*60*1000;
+	reauthenticateRetry = 500;

+    (function authenticate() {
+        self.client.authenticate(function (err, token) {
+            if (err) {
+                self.emit('error', err);
+                setTimeout(authenticate, reauthenticateRetry);
+            } else {
+                self.client.token = token;
+                setTimeout(authenticate, reauthenticateEvery);
+            }
+        });
+    }());

+In the example the client try to reauthenticate every hour.
+If it fails, it will keep trying retry every 500 ms. Request throttle will prevent
+exceeding appnexus authentication request limits.

 ## Unit testing